josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/shader_reference/shading_language.md

 }
 ```

-Note that the global uniform must exist in the Project Settings at the time
+Note that the global uniform must exist in the project Settings at the time
 the shader is saved, or compilation will fail.
 While you can assign a default
 value using `global uniform vec4 my_color = ...` in the shader code, it will
-be ignored as the global uniform must always be defined in the Project Settings
+be ignored as the global uniform must always be defined in the project Settings
 anyway.

 To change the value of a global uniform at runtime, use the